"

 To understand the importance of KPIs, let’s say you are a track coach who wants to capture data about the sprinters on your team.
 You could measure all sorts of things about the athletes: their shoe size, how many cups of sweat they produce during a typical workout, how fast their hearts beat during a race, and so on.
 Would all those measurements be key performance indicators?
 Maybe not.
 You might decide that the key performance indicators for sprinters are their best running times and their average running times (or something else).

 • Department-level KPIs track performance at the department level.
-For the marketing department, it might be brand awareness, the number of qualified new leads generated, cost per lead generated, or the conversion rate: the percentage of leads who are converted into customers.
+For the marketing department, it might be brand awareness, the number of qualified new leads generated, cost per lead generated, or the conversion rate: the percentage of leads that are converted into customers.

 • Team-level KPIs track the impact and effectiveness of a team’s activities.
-A team focused on digital marketing, for example, might track KPIs such as email-marketing click rates, the number of website visits, or SEO sales conversion rate: the percentage of individuals who come to the Web site via a search engine and result in a sale.
+A team focused on digital marketing, for example, might track KPIs such as email-marketing click rates, the number of website visits, or SEO sales conversion rate: the percentage of individuals who come to the website via a search engine and result in a sale.

 • Campaign-level KPIs track the impact of individual campaigns.
 By tracking similar metrics across multiple campaigns, it is easy to see which ones are most effective with target audiences and then use this information to refine tactics and replicate successful approaches.
 Campaign-level KPIs are somewhat dependent on the campaign design; for example, campaigns typically track the “open” rate: i.e., how many people open an email message once it is delivered.
 If a campaign doesn’t use email, the open rate doesn’t exist.
 However, there are some “common denominator” campaign metrics marketers can track across IMC activities to determine impact and progress.
 Cost per impression, impressions per campaign, and conversion rate are metrics that can be tracked for virtually any campaign.

 Different companies select different sets of KPIs, depending on what they are trying to accomplish and the strategies they are pursuing to reach their goals.
 At any given level, it is important to limit the total number of KPIs to those that are most essential and indicative of progress.
-If too many things are measured, managers have trouble prioritizing and homing in on what is most important.
+If too many things are measured, managers have trouble prioritising and homing in on what is most important.
 In addition to KPIs–which represent key, strategic indicators of progress–a company may also track a variety of other metrics to inform its operations.

 Alignment with Goals and Objectives